nandhini-Cse/Presidio-Task/README.md

-a simplified clone of Dribbble  landing page.
+A simplified clone of Dribbble  landing page.
 USE CASES
 View Contents by Popularity, New & Net Worthy: